PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-4.md

 ## Part 1

-In order to get hash from the string I took a function from [StackOverflow](https://stackoverflow.com/questions/11454004/calculate-a-md5-hash-from-a-string) and slightly modified it.
+In order to get hash from the string we took a function from [StackOverflow](https://stackoverflow.com/questions/11454004/calculate-a-md5-hash-from-a-string) and slightly modified it.

 ```csharp
 private static string CreateMd5(string input)